-Calistoga is a small town renowned for its hot springs, mud baths, world-class restaurants and Napa Valley wines.
-As our riders go south on the scenic Silverado Trail and into the Vaca range to the east of the valley, they will visit as many as seven famous wine appellations and enjoy views not only of vineyards, but hillsides of oaks, bays, eucalyptus, as well as redwood forests.
+Calistoga is a small town renowned for its hot springs, mud baths, Old Faithful, world-class restaurants and, of course, Napa Valley wines.
+As our riders go south on the Silverado Trail and into the Vaca range to the east of the valley, they will visit as many as seven famous wine appellations.
+You will enjoy views not only of rose-lined vineyards, but hillsides of oaks, bays, eucalyptus, redwood forests and often, open ranges with cows, horses and sheep.

 The Tour of Napa Valley is produced entirely by volunteers of the Eagle Cycling Club, a 501(c)4, tax-exempt organization and its partners.
-Net proceeds are used to help support bicycle advocacy in the North Bay region and local youth cycling clubs.
+Net proceeds are used to help support bicycle advocacy in the North Bay region via the Napa County Bicycle Coalition.
+We also help support our local youth cycling club, the Rebob Composite Cycling Team.
+This year we also have a Scholarship program for the High Schools in the Napa Valley including Napa High, Vintage High, Justin-Siena, New Tech High, St. Helena High School and Calistoga Jr/Sr High School.
+Your participation in the Tour of Napa Valley helps to support our youths, bike safety and cycling awareness.

 Participants are required to follow California Vehicle Code (CVC) regulations on all routes.

-We do not offer refunds for this ride.
+IMPORTANT: We do not offer refunds of any kind for this ride.

-- T-shirts and Jerseys for sale – Available pre-order only!
+- T-shirts and Jerseys – Available pre-order only and picked up at check in

 - Saturday Social Gathering at Clif Family Winery